PlebLab/Top-Builder/.github/ISSUE_TEMPLATE/top_builder_template.md

 <details>
 <summary><b>Q7: What happens after submitting the application?</b></summary>
-A8: Applications will be reviewed before prior to Februaruy 24th, 2024, and selected teams will be contacted for the next steps, along with details for the Final Phase of Top Builder at Startup Day.
+A8: Applications will be reviewed before prior to February 24th, 2024, and selected teams will be contacted for the next steps, along with details for the Final Phase of Top Builder at Startup Day.
 </details>

 <details>